 Computer Science is an important part of the Arts and Technology Faculty since computational thinking influences fields such as biology, chemistry, linguistics, psychology, economics and statistics.

 It has deep links with our mathematics, science, and design and technology curriculum, and provides insights into both natural and artificial systems.
-It allows us to solve problems, design systems and understand the power and limits of human and machine intelligence.
+It allows us to solve problems, design systems and understand the power and limits of human and machine.

 It is a skill that empowers, and that all pupils should be aware of and have some competence in.
 Pupils who can think computationally are better able to conceptualise and understand computer-based technology, and so are better equipped to function in modern society.

-Computer Science is therefore studied by all pupils in KS3 and is developed as a full GCSE option at KS4 along with Cambridge Nationals in Creative iMedia.
+Computer Science is therefore studied by all pupils in KS3 and is developed as a full GCSE option at KS4.

 Computer Science is deeply concerned with how computers and computer systems work, and how they are designed and programmed.
 Pupils studying computing gain insight into computational systems of all kinds, whether or not they include computers.